Bajrang settles for silver, Otoguro becomes youngest World Champ from Japan

 An early take down at the start of second period handed Otoguro a 9-6 lead.
 The Japanese kept attacking Bajrang's left leg, a strategy which the Indian struggled to counter.

-The Commonwealth Games and Asian Games gold medallist Bajrang eventually had to settle for a silver, which is his second medal at the Worlds.
-He had won a bronze in 2013 edition.
+Sushil Kumar, the country's first super star to emerge from the wrestling mat, is the lone Indian to win a gold medal at the Worlds, achieving the feat in 2010 in Moscow in the 66kg category.

-Sushil Kumar, country's greatest ever wrestler, is the lone Indian to win a gold medal at the Worlds, achieving the feat in 2010 in Moscow in the 66kg category.
+Apart from Sushil, Amit Dahiya (2013) and Bishambar Singh (1967) are the other Indians to make it to the final in mens' freestyle.

-Apart from Sushil, Amit Dahiya (2013) and Bishambar Singh (1967) are the other Indians to make it to the World Championship final in men's free style.
+"We all wanted him to win gold, but a silver medal is no mean achievement.
+Bajrang has been consistent throughout the season and has wrapped up this season with two major titles and a silver medal in the world championships here.
+And this is what every wrestler dream about," said the coach.

-Meanwhile, in the men's free style 70kg category, Praveen Rana won his first bout against Jarvissadam Blesam Tarkong by technical superiority but suffered an indentical defeat against Uzbekistan's Ikhtiyor Navruzov in the pre-quarterfinals.
+Meanwhile, in the men's free style 70kg category, Praveen Rana won his first bout against Jarvissadam Blesam Tarkong by technical superiority but suffered an identical defeat against Uzbekistan's Ikhtiyor Navruzov in the pre-quarterfinals.

 In the women's event, Sarita won her bouts in the 59kg against Korea's Bobae Kim (8-1) and Ukraine's Sofiia Bodnar (4-0) but lost the quarterfinal by technical superiority to Shoovdor Baatarjavrjav.